Fryingpannn/Fryingpannn/README.md

 ### Hi there 👋

-My name is Matthew and I'm a computer science student from Canada.
+I'm Pan and I'm a computer science student from Canada.
 Here's some info about me!

 ⚡ Work experience: <br>
+- **Full-time SWE** at 2 big tech companies that I haven't made public about yet, one day:) [2023-2024]
 - **Software Engineer intern at Meta (formerly Facebook)** - Full-stack development on the Release Engineering team.
 [New York.
 Summer 2022]
 - **Software Engineer intern at Coinbase** - Full-stack development on the BlocSecurity Platform team.
 [Remote.
 Winter 2022]
 - **Software Engineer intern at Cisco Systems** - Front-end development on the Customer Experience team.
 [San Jose, California.
 Summer 2021]